 To start, consider offering employees an academy-style learning environment to develop new knowledge, skills and experiences (a.k.a. “capabilities”).
 This requires the perfect blend of learning technologies, content development, and partnering with subject matter experts that’ll help people learn a broader range of skills.
 These skills will serve both their career, and the overall performance of the company.

-Want to learn more about how TPC’s blend of onsite, virtual and on-demand microlearning solutions can be adapted to fit within your corporate academy?
-Check out our flexible workshop delivery modalities or email firstname.lastname@example.org to find out more.
+Want to learn more about how TPC’s blend of onsite, virtual, and on-demand learning solutions can be adapted to fit within your corporate academy?
+Check out our flexible workshop delivery modalities.